asobase/EasyFolderIndexer/README.md

 # Tabletop Folder Indexer
 Needed a way to parse through the massive collection of tabletop pdfs I've accumulated over the years.

+Made in about an hour with little python experience so it isn't the most performant or the prettiest to look at.

 Each game's subdirectory has a info.json file using the following format:
 ```json
 {